CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 UPPP (Uvulopalatopharyngoplasty)

 Removes excess tissue from the soft palate and throat to widen the airway.
-Success rates vary from 40-60%, and the procedure involves a significant recovery period of 2-3 weeks.
+Success rates vary from 40–60%, and the procedure involves a significant recovery period of 2–3 weeks.
+UPPP is being performed less frequently in recent years due to concerns about long-term impact on upper airway function and swallowing.

 MMA (Maxillomandibular Advancement)